awarrickm/myProjects/README.md

 School and Personal projects

 Hello!
-  I'm Aaron Montgomery, I'm a student at ECPI right now and am making this repository to hold and show my programs I make to practice.
-I prefer using C# for no other reason than I seem to understand it more easily than Java.
+  I'm Aaron Montgomery; I'm a recent graduate from ECPI with a BS in Computer Science with a focus on Software Development.
+I am making this repository to hold and show my programs I make to practice.

 Code Groupings() {

     game 3dTicTacToe() {
     AaronThreeTic.Java
     TicBoard.Java
     }